snodgrass23/base12/README.md

 "Scale out via the process model."

 Using deployment-specific process managers (eg, upstart), base12 keeps the master node.js process running.
-In run.js, `base12.balance` uses cluster to spawn and monitor multiple processes on a single machine.
+In `make run` base12 uses cluster to spawn and monitor multiple processes on a single machine.
-New process types can be created by writing modules with a `start()` method, and passing that process module to `base12.balance()` in run.js.

 ### 9. Disposability